+Please see the separate Key Dates document on Moodle for details of submission dates.
 Please note that submitted work cannot be retracted or amended, so students should be careful to check the correct file is uploaded when submitting.

 2. DETAILS OF ASSESSMENT